DreamingRaven/nemesyst/README.md

 | \-\-modelPipe|           | **/config/modelPipe.json | 0      | mongo  | specifies path to mongoDb files  |

-### Config Files / Persistent Behavioral Changes
+### Config Files / Persistent Behavioural Changes

-While Nemesyst supports a lengthy list of command line options: which dictate the flow and operation of the algorithm, it may be desireable to have a peristent set of options which one can use to reduce the need to repeatedley type out consistentley used commands.
+While Nemesyst supports a lengthy list of command line options: which dictate the flow and operation of the algorithm, it may be desirable to have a persistent set of options which one can use to reduce the need to repeatedly type out consistently used commands.

 For this Nemesyst supports .ini config files, the default / boilerplate of which can be found in [\*\*/Nemesyst/config/config.ini](https://github.com/DreamingRaven/Nemesyst/blob/master/config/config.ini).
 This is implemented using [pythons configparser library](https://docs.python.org/3/library/configparser.html) and all keynames are shared with the command line interface although the config file only supports the long format e.g. 'user' instead of --user but not 'u' instead of -u.
-There is also an order of priority, cli > config > fallbacks; Explicitly, command line options will always take precedence to allow for quick customisation without having to persistentley change any underlying configuration file; Least priority is are the fallbacks which are only used if no cli or config file options exist.
+There is also an order of priority, cli > config > fallbacks; Explicitly, command line options will always take precedence to allow for quick customisation without having to persistently change any underlying configuration file; Least priority is are the fallbacks which are only used if no cli or config file options exist.

-Note however the config file above has sections called [options] and [DEFAULT], please refrain from changing the default section and instead overide the defaults by adding entries inside the options section which is the one specifically called by Nemesyst.
-This will mean you always have the original default options as a referance point for overiding.
+Note however the config file above has sections called [options] and [DEFAULT], please refrain from changing the default section and instead override the defaults by adding entries inside the options section which is the one specifically called by Nemesyst.
+This will mean you always have the original default options as a reference point for overriding.

 ---

 ## Application Specific Customisation

-Nemesyst includes customisable modules that should be used to get the functionality you need.
+Nemesyst includes customable modules that should be used to get the functionality you need.
 These modules should be executable and will be called by Nemesyst to do data/ application specific operations.

-There will be 4 such modules; these were included since there is no way to create things such as a universal dataset cleaner, as each data set has its own nuances.
+There will be 4 such modules; these were included since there is no way to create things such as a universal data set cleaner, as each data set has its own nuances.

 ### Cleaning